Adarshtechy/TubeVista/README.md

-## 🎬 TubeVista – YouTube UI Clone
+## 🎬 YouTubeUIClone

 A responsive, pixel-perfect imitation of the YouTube desktop interface built with HTML5 and CSS3 — ideal for frontend practice and portfolio showcases.

 ## 🧩 Overview

-TubeVista is a visual clone of the YouTube user interface, developed using semantic HTML and modern CSS techniques like Flexbox and CSS Grid.
+This is a visual clone of the YouTube user interface, developed using semantic HTML and modern CSS techniques like Flexbox and CSS Grid.
 It replicates core layout elements of YouTube’s web UI — including the header, sidebar, and video grid — while remaining fully responsive and visually appealing.

 ## 🚀 Features